sizzlins/kalkulatoraljabar/README.md

 ### Deployment Recommendations

-1. **Resource Limits**: Ensure resource module is available on Unix systems
+1. **Resource Limits (Unix)**: On Unix systems, resource limits are automatically applied via the `resource` module
-2. **Windows Limitations**: Resource limits don't apply on Windows; consider containerization
+2. **Windows Limitations**: ⚠️ **Resource limits do not apply on Windows** (OS limitation).
+See `SECURITY.md` for mitigation strategies including:
+   - Docker containerization with resource limits
+   - Process isolation using restricted user accounts
+   - External resource monitoring
 3. **Input Validation**: The multi-layer validation provides defense-in-depth
-4. **Worker Isolation**: Workers run in separate processes with restricted resources
+4. **Worker Isolation**: Workers run in separate processes with restricted resources (Unix) or process isolation (Windows with mitigation)

 ### Known Limitations